 And so it was.

-At Gideon’s signal the ambush exploded from just outside the encampment’s borders and the Midianites awoke to a numberless, faceless, fire-lit foe suddenly in their midst, armed not only with steel but with flames somehow suddenly summoned out of the still night, causing the now terrorized army to flee through the hole Gideon had intentionally left open to the east.
-The Midianite men – panicked and terrorized – were easily dispatched by the remaining Israelite forces awaiting them at their trap set on the eastern edge of the night-blackened Jordan, and Abraham’s descendants would be granted a few precious, fleeting generations of peace under Gideon’s rule.
+At Gideon’s signal the ambush exploded from just outside the encampment’s borders and the Midianites awoke to a numberless, faceless, fire-lit foe suddenly in their midst, armed not only with steel but with flames somehow summoned out of the still night, causing the now terrorized army to flee through the hole Gideon had intentionally left open to the east.
+The Midianite men – panicked and terrorized – were easily dispatched by the remaining Israelite forces awaiting them at the trap set on the eastern edge of the night-blackened Jordan River, and Abraham’s descendants would be granted a few precious, fleeting generations of peace under Gideon’s rule.

 It’s incomplete to examine Gideon only as a commando in the same way it’s lacking to label Yousef solely a terrorist.
 One label, without perspective and a complete frame-of-reference, occludes illuminating aspects of each man.
 From the perspective of those he attacked, Gideon effectively used the means of terrorism to instill fear since it was in stride with his tactical ends, and so in a way was a terrorist.
 Not too different from what Yousef had hoped for, the biggest difference is that Gideon got results.

-Crucial to American Special Operations is gaining a deep cultural appreciation and understanding of the community being operated inside, and men are vetted not only for the traits Gideon isolated, but also empathy and intellect.
+Crucial to American Special Operations is gaining a deep cultural appreciation and understanding of the community being operated inside, and men are vetted not only for the traits Gideon isolated, but also for empathy and intellect.
 What defines Gideon’s assault more than any other element is its short-term nature.
 Carried out in just a fistful of minutes, it was not an extended special operation that would have required these traits.